 My artwork tends to use things that circulate through my everyday life in Hawai‘i: slippers, grocery bags, takeout containers, cardboard Amazon boxes——habits and experiences, too.
 I like to collect, alter, and rearrange.
 Some materials I document in drawings; others I cut, paint, or reframe until they take on a different kind of weight.
 I’m attracted to objects and actions that aren’t meant to last, things that hold, carry, or pass through, but that still leave a trace.

-I get lost in the layers of Honolulu, of neighborhoods and communities, of the humor and pressures of local life, of the long shadow of tourism and military occupation.
+I get lost in the layers of Honolulu, of neighborhoods and communities, of the humor and pressures of local life.
 My work is experimental and unsure.
 I work toward forms that feel mixed up and unstable, and I present artworks that give me pause or pose a problem.
 I feel a sense of truth when it’s hard to separate celebration from criticism.

 I’m a haole, a southerner from Appalachia, and a contemporary person alienated from a clear sense of ancestral origin or roots, which might be why contradictions feel like belonging to me.